nikoshaa/dikita-laundry/README.md

-# WEB Laundry
+# Dikita Laundry

-Sistem Informasi Laundry adalah website sederhana yang dibuat dengan untuk mengelola data Laundry.
+Dikita Laundry is a simple website created to manage Laundry data.

-Website ini di buat untuk memenuhi Ujian Tugas Besar Mata Kuliah Desain & Pemrograman WEB Jurusan Teknologi Informasi Politeknik Negeri Malang.
+This website was created to fulfill the WEB Design & Programming Course Major Project Exam, Department of Information Technology, State Polytechnic of Malang.

-### Fitur
+### Features

-Web ini memiliki 2 role yaitu Admin dan Karyawan.
+This web has 2 roles, namely Admin and Employee.

-Admin mampu mengelola
+Admin is able to manage

-- Pelanggan
+- Customer
-- Paket
+- Package
-- Karyawan
+- Employee
-- Transaksi
+- Transaction

-Karyawan mampu mengelola
+Employee is able to manage

-- Pelanggan
+- Customer
-- Paket
+- Package
-- Transaksi
+- Transaction

-### Teknologi
+### Technology

-Web ini menggunakan teknologi :
+This web uses :

 - PHP v 7.4.11
 - MySQL